What is the Vagus Nerve?

 - Taste

 Many symptoms of vagus nerve dysfunction overlap with symptoms of other conditions, simply because the vagus nerve affects so many bodily functions.
-Signs that something could be wrong with it include:
+Some signs and symptoms of vagus nerve dysfunction include:

 - Abdominal pain and bloating